Should You Buy an Insurance Policy Online or In-Person?

 Agent Pros:

-• Get Answers: If you have a question about your policy or coverage, call your agent and receive answers from a live person.
+• Get answers: If you have a question about your policy or coverage, call your agent and receive answers from a live person.

 Agent Cons:

-• Inconvenient: Most offices have limited evening and weekend hours, so you can't buy or make adjustments to your policy 24/7.
+• Inconvenient: Most offices have limited evening and weekend hours, so you can't always buy or make adjustments to your policy 24/7.

 Buying insurance is a necessity.
 While buying online and from a local agent both have pros and cons, find the personalized service you need when you purchase from an in-person agent.